pixelpiloten/jellyfin/README.md

 ## Instructions - Helm chart

-1. Go to the `.helm/jellyfin` directory and rename the `values.example.yaml` to `values.yaml` and define your volumes, this is based on the StorageClass `local-storage`.
+1. Go to the `.helm/jellyfin` directory and rename the `values.example.yaml` to `values.yaml` and define your volumes, this is based on the StorageClass `local-path`.
 Config and Cache volume are mandatory so leave those in.

 2. Deploy the helm chart.